 The Kathryn Hoomkwap Award recognizes distinguished service in defense of the dignity of the human person among WYA members.
 The Award is presented annually at the WYA Gala.

 WYA Staff and Alumni are invited to nominate individuals who demonstrate outstanding commitment to WYA’s mission through their work with WYA, or by courageously implementing WYA’s mission in their professional and personal lives.

 All nominees must have actively participated in WYA programming.

-Erika Tatad, the first Regional Director for the WYA Asia-Pacific Region (WYAAP), will be presented with the Kathryn Hoomkwap Award for Extraordinary Service in Defense of the Dignity of the Human Person.
+Erika was the first Regional Director for the World Youth Alliance Asia Pacific (WYAAP) Region and received the Kathryn Hoomkwap Award for Extraordinary Service in Defense of the Dignity of the Human Person at the 2016 Gala.

 After her WYA HQ internship in 2003, Erika went back to her hometown, Manila, and established the first WYAAP office.
 She served as the Regional Director for WYAAP from 2004 to 2007.
 Erika has made significant contributions to WYAAP Region, and continues to demonstrate the highest commitment to the defense and protection of human dignity in every aspect of her life.